Diseases in plants are caused by biological agents known as what?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-Diseases in plants are primarily caused by biological agents known as pathogens.
-Pathogens include a wide range of microorganisms, such as fungi, bacteria, viruses, and nematodes, that can infect and cause diseases in plants.
-These organisms invade plant tissues, leading to various symptoms like wilting, chlorosis, lesions, and in severe cases, plant death.
+Diseases in plants are primarily caused by biological agents referred to as pathogens.
+Pathogens include various microorganisms such as fungi, bacteria, and viruses that can infect plants and lead to disease symptoms like wilting, necrosis, and stunted growth.
+These agents disrupt the normal physiological functions of the plant, often leading to significant agricultural losses.

 Subscribe